 For these reasons, Chapel attendance is a graduation requirement at Baylor University.
 Credit for Chapel requires attendance of at least three-fourths of all meetings.
 The Chapel requirement is two semesters for an entering first-year student and for a student who transfers to Baylor from another institution and who is classified by Baylor at the time of transfer as either a freshman or a sophomore.
 Entering freshman students who begin in the fall semester must take Chapel during that semester, including the University 1000 program.
 In this program students meet for the first six weeks of the semester in a small group with a faculty or staff member.
+Entering transfer students must also take Chapel during their first semester, including the BU1000 program.
 The Chapel requirement is one semester for a student who transfers to Baylor from another institution and who is classified by Baylor at the time of transfer as either a junior or a senior.